Multi-Entity Business Structures Mini Portal

 Considerations with Multiple Entities

-There are some things you need to work through with the multi-entity arrangement.
+There are some things you need to work through with the multi-entity arrangement, and have detailed in operating agreements (such as naming principles for purposes of professional liability insurance).
 Depending on your situation, some of these things might be show-stoppers.
 However, don’t take the first answer as the only answer.
 Here is a quick list-

 - Health Insurance